facebook/docusaurus/docs/api-doc-markdown.md

 ## Syntax Highlighting

 Syntax highlighting is enabled by default on fenced code blocks.
 The language should be detected automatically, but you can sometimes get better results by specifying the language.
-You can do so using an [info string](https://github.github.com/gfm/#example-111), following the opening backticks.
+You can do so using an [info string](https://github.github.com/gfm/#example-111), following the three opening backticks.
 The following JavaScript example...

     ```javascript
     ReactDOM.render(